With so many PPC agencies and types of ad management services out there, it can be difficult to know where to start when looking for one.

 3) Larger Specialist PPC Agencies (Over 50+ Employees)

-- Client ad spend is typically a minimum spend from £10,000 per month.
+- Client ad spend usually ranges from +£20,000 per month.

 PPC Management Pricing models

 There are different ways of paying for PPC management services.
 It’s worth weighing up the pros and cons of different pricing models to find the option that suits you best.

 - Flat Rate Fees